 On that note, while Ad blocking functionality is free for life, the VPN gives you 10 GB of data per month that you could work on, whereas the paid plan gives you unlimited data and access to servers of over 62 countries.

-uBlocker belongs to the family of ad blockers that gives control to the user regarding whether they would like to allow some non-intrusive ads to get displayed or not.
-Or you could also add some of your websites to the whitelist and make the extension only display ads on those sites.
+uBlocker belongs to the family of ad blockers that gives control to the user regarding whether they would like to allow some non-intrusive ads to get displayed.
+Or you could add some of your websites to the allowlist and make the extension only display ads on those sites.

 If you choose any of the above two options, the extensions will only display ads based on your personalization and interests.
 In other words, they will be curated based on your web activity.

 By default, it will block every type of ad.
-So to make any tweaks, you will have to head over to its Settings menu.
-On that note, the extension lists out that it could block many different types of ads, including text ads, pre-roll video ads, text ads, banners, pop-unders, malware, viruses, and trackers too.
+So to make any tweaks, you must head to its Settings menu.
+On that note, the extension lists that it could block many different types of ads, including text ads, pre-roll video ads, banners, pop-unders, malware, viruses, and trackers.

 Likewise, blocking ads on Facebook, YouTube, and other such sites is also within its reach.
 The icing on the cake is that it gets regularly updated too.
-With support for over 20 languages, this simple yet effective adblocker is one that deserves a try.
+With the support of 20 languages, this simple yet effective ad blocker deserves a try.

 Easy Ad Blocker

-Although not many people know about it, it’s still a quite decent adblocker.
-Blocking all kinds of ads, including the likes of video ads, banners, full-screen ads, crypto miners, pop-ups, and phishing websites too.
-At the same time, all these help in speeding up your navigation and saving on your bandwidth.
+Although not many people know about it, it’s still quite a decent ad blocker.
+You are blocking all kinds of ads, including video ads, banners, full-screen ads, crypto miners, popups, and phishing websites.
+At the same time, all these help in speeding up your navigation and save on your time.

 Furthermore, being a lightweight plugin (around 1MB) further adds to its benefits.
-Although it doesn’t hold any of the extra functionalities that it could boast of, its sole purpose is to block intrusive ads, and it does excel in that with flying colors.
+Although it doesn’t hold any extra functionalities that it could boast of, its sole purpose is to block intrusive ads, and it excels in that with flying colors.

 Ad Blocker Professional

-Ending the list of best Adblocker extensions for Chrome is the Ad Blocker Profession plugin.
-If you are looking for a small extension with no extra fuss and functionality, then this could be your go-to plugin.
+Ending the list of best Adblocker Chrome extensions is the Ad Blocker Profession plugin.
+This could be your go-to plugin if you want a small extension with no extra fuss and functionality.
 To begin with, it blocks all the different types of ads, dangerous malware, trackers, and other related programs and scripts.

-Likewise, it also makes the ad disappear from various social media sites and popular video streaming sites as well.
-With a small size, low CPU usage and bandwidth, it requires no extra configuration as well.
-Just install it and let him do its job.
+Likewise, it also makes the ad disappear from various social media sites and popular video streaming sites.
+With a small size, low CPU usage, and bandwidth, it also requires no extra configuration.
+Just install it and let it do its job.

-There’s just a slight issue with it and that’s a lack of regular updates.
-The last time it got updated was in 2018 and one could hope that the developer could have done a slightly better job in this aspect.
-Anyways, it is still a decent ad blocker nevertheless.
+There’s a slight issue with it: a lack of regular updates.
+The last time it got updated was in 2018, and one could hope that the developer could have done a slightly better job in this aspect.
+Anyway, it is still a decent adblocker chrome, nevertheless.

-So with this, we conclude this list of the best ad blocker extensions for Chrome.
+So with this, we conclude this list of the best adblocker Chrome extension.
 Every one of these has some unique features as well as one or two caveats.
-It ultimately boils down to your personal preference whether you would like to try out a relatively newer player in the market or go for the tried and tested formula.
+It ultimately boils down to your preference, whether you want to try out a relatively newer player in the market or go for the tried and tested formula.

-Whatever is your selection from the mentioned above, do let us know your choice in the comments section below.
+Whatever your selection from the AdBlocker extensions list above, let us know your choice in the comments below.